Tutorial

 end

-And lastly, in my template, I can not use the csrf token:
+And lastly, in my template, I can now use the CSRF token:

 SUCCESS